-2.2.1 Tender Procedure
+6.3.1 Tender Procedure

-- (a) The Director of Finance will give guidance on seeking tenders, specifying goods and services to be quoted for and the date for the return of tender. - (b) A document entitled 'Invitation to Tender' should be included in any tender invitation.
+- (a) The Group Director of Finance will give guidance on seeking tenders, specifying goods and services to be quoted for and the date for the return of tender. - (b) A document entitled 'Invitation to Tender' should be included in any tender invitation.
 Each prospective supplier is required to complete and return the section relating to the acceptance of the tender terms and conditions.
-Copies are available from the Finance Department. - (c) Appropriate selection criteria will be set for each tender and used for evaluation of the bids. - (d) The person managing the tender process will either identify at least three suppliers to be invited to tender, or if the order is likely to be greater than £30,000 will advertise the contract for prospective bidders to apply for the invitation to tender using a suitable tender advertising portal such as Contracts Finder. - (e) Each prospective tender will require technical and financial review and approval.
-Where the lowest tender is not, for some reason, proposed to be accepted, the reason must be set out in writing. - (f) A copy of the letter notifying the successful contractor, and approval, will also be kept with the tender / purchase order file. - (g) The Director of Finance will ensure that contracts for capital goods requiring tender are in accordance with the schedule of agreed capital bids. - (h) All documentation relating to the tendering process will be retained in the Finance Department, including details of the selected tender and the report examining the reason where a lowest tender is not accepted. - 2.2.2 Receipt, Custody and Acceptance of Tenders
+Copies are available from the Finance Department. - (c) Appropriate selection criteria will be set for each tender and used for evaluation of the bids. - (d) The person managing the tender process will either identify at least three suppliers to be invited to tender, or if the order is likely to be greater than £30,000 will advertise the contract for prospective bidders to apply for the invitation to tender using a suitable tender advertising portal. - (e) Each prospective tender will require technical and financial review and approval.
+Where the lowest tender is not, for some reason, proposed to be accepted, the reason must be set out in writing. - (f) A copy of the letter notifying the successful contractor, and approval, will also be kept with the tender / purchase order file.
+Copies of letter and feedback to unsuccessful contractor(s) should also be retained to provide an audit trail in the event that the tender process / outcome is challenged. - (g) The Group Director of Finance will ensure that contracts for capital goods requiring tender are in accordance with the schedule of agreed capital bids. - (h) All documentation relating to the tendering process will be retained in the Finance Department, including details of the selected tender and the report examining the reason where a lowest tender is not accepted.

+6.3.2 Receipt, Custody and Acceptance of Tenders

-2.2.2.1 Hard Copy Tenders
+6.3.2.1 Hard Copy Tenders

-Tenders received in hard copy shall be returned to the Director of Finance in a plain envelope which has been securely sealed and bears the words "Tender" followed by the product or service to which it relates.
+Tenders received in hard copy shall be returned to the Group Director of Finance in a plain envelope which has been securely sealed and bears the words "Tender" followed by the product or service to which it relates.
 Envelopes shall be kept in safe custody until the time appointed for opening.